gramaziokohler/clamp_electronics/README.md

 # clamp_electronics
 Electronics for remote controlled robotic actuators (clamps).

+This repo is part of the [Robotic Assembled Timber Structures with Integral Timber Joints](https://github.com/gramaziokohler/integral_timber_joints) project.

+## Repo folder structure

+This repository hold the following files:

+- **/xx_Description** - Eagle schematics and board designs for a specific controller design
+- **/eagle_library** - stores custom eagle libraries from third-party or created by myself
+- **/doc** - Electronics modules and other components documentation from original manufactures.

 ## Design Goals

 The goal of the clamp controller is to be able to achieve the following high-level functions: